haonanou/MachineLearning_FinalProject/Proposal.md

 - Dealing with missing values
 - Adding dummy variables for features with a lot of zeros to improve model fits.
 - Encoding categorical variables
-- Standardising / normalizing
+- Standardizing / normalizing
 - Matrix plot and exploratory data Viz.

 ## Feature Selection and/or Extraction:
-- Use Random forest to do feature selection to remove least important features.
+- Use Random forest to do feature selection to remove the least important features.
 - Use PCA to compare results

 # Is this an application or a theoretical result?